risingwavelabs/risingwave-console/README.md

 ## High Availability

-The WaveKit server is a stateless service, you can deploy multiple instances of the WaveKit server and use a load balancer to route the requests to the WaveKit server.
+The WaveKit server is stateless, allowing you to deploy multiple instances and use a load balancer to route requests to the WaveKit server.